despair86/libsignal-protocol-c/CONTRIBUTING.md

     * Install Windows SDK version 7.0: https://developer.microsoft.com/en-us/windows/downloads/sdk-archive
 2. Install CMake from https://cmake.org/.
 32-bit build is recommended even in 64-bit installs if core memory is at a premium on your site.
 3. Install cURL from https://curl.haxx.se, we use it only to download the Netscape Navigator root cert bundle, manually grab from: https://curl.haxx.se/ca/cacert.pem and save as `rootcerts.pem`
+4. Compile and load either of PDCurses or `ncurses`.
+    - For PDCurses, you may have to copy/symlink `$LIB/wincon/libpdcursesstatic.a` to `$LIB/libcurses.a`.
+Ncurses automatically installs its headers and libraries in the expected locations.

 If you are developing on an older version of Windows, you should probably get the last version of Microsoft C available for your system, plus the Windows Server 2003 R2 SDK.